-Why are Local Public Health Services important to promoting and protecting the health of Iowans?
+Why are Local Public Health Services important to protecting and improving the health of Iowans?

-- All lowans deserve a local public health system that: - ✓ supports local capacity to assess, plan, and ensure a basic standard of service delivery, and - ✓ serves as the mechanism to continually assess changing health needs and develop strategies to address those needs and achieve local health improvements. - Which Iowa Public Health Goals are we working to achieve?

-- Increases the capacity of the local board of health to safeguard the health and wellness of communities by: - ✓ providing leadership in engaging community stakeholders to support health promotion and preventive services, and - ✓ providing public health services that promote healthy behaviors in individuals, groups and communities to prevent and reduce illness, injury, and disease, and - ✓ providing gap-filling services when there are no other providers.
+- All lowans deserve a local public health system that: - ✓ supports local capacity to assess, plan, and ensure a basic standard of service delivery, and - ✓ serves as the mechanism to continually assess changing health needs and develop strategies to address those needs and achieve local health improvements. - Which Iowa Public Health Goals are we working to achieve? - Strengthen the health infrastructure - Promote healthy living - Increases the capacity of the local board of health to safeguard the health and wellness of communities by: - ✓ providing leadership in engaging community stakeholders to support health promotion and preventive services, and - ✓ providing public health services that promote healthy behaviors in individuals, groups and communities to prevent and reduce illness, injury, and disease, and - ✓ providing gap-filling services when there are no other providers.